Deadlock in Armenia as acting PM rejects talks with protest leader - Journal du Cameroun

 The crisis erupted over Sarkisian’s election as prime minister by parliament last week after a decade as president.
 He resigned on Monday on the 11th day of the protests.

-The opposition accuses Sarkisian’s party of clinging on to power after he failed to tackle widespread poverty, corruption and influential oligarchs close to the authorities.
+The opposition has accused Sarkisian’s party of clinging onto power after he failed to tackle widespread poverty, corruption and influential oligarchs close to the authorities.

 But the ruling party has a majority of seats in parliament and Pashinyan does not have enough support from lawmakers to get elected.